RapTho/container-to-cloud/README.md

 This course will enable you to:

+- Build a small Python FastAPI backend.
+- Test the app using an API Test Client
-- Build your own container image
+- Containerize your Python FastAPI backend
-- Upload the container image to IBM's container registry
+- Upload the container image to IBM Container Registry
 - Deploy the container image to IBM Code Engine
-- Test the app
-- Rollout updates
+- Rollout updates of your FastAPI backend

 ## Chapters